RosettaDrone/rosettadrone/README.md

 - The **ARM** button in QGC does not work, by design.
 Sending a "Takeoff" or "Start Mission" command from QGC will arm the motors and takeoff.

-- DJI reports heading in True, which Rosetta drone 2 passes along in vfr_hud.hdg.
+- DJI reports heading in True, which Rosetta passes along in vfr_hud.hdg.
 The mavlink protocol does not specify magnetic or true.

 - DJI and Mavlink use different scales to characterise GPS accuracy.
 DJI also does not report hdop or vdop.